cs7org/TheaterQ/README.md

 - **`LATENCY`** and **`JITTER`**: Packet delay latency in ns.
 - **`RATE`**: Adds a packet size based delay to each packet to emulate fixed link speeds, rate is given in bits per second.
 - **`LOSS`**: Probability for a packet loss as a scaled 32bit integer value (0% = 0, 100% = `U32_MAX`).
-- **`LIMIT`**: Currently available queue size as number of packets.
+- **`LIMIT`**: Currently available queue size as number of packets (or in bytes, depending on configuration).
 Packets that cannot be enqueued will be dropped.
 Once enqueued packets are always dequeued, changing the limit will not delete packets from the queue.

-Parsing errors will be visible in `dmesg`.
+On parsing errors, the chardev will return *EINVAL* and an error message will be visible in `dmesg`.

 ## Usage
 Install the kernel module and set `TC_LIB_DIR`: